 If you want to make big changes in your English learning, you need to have a good study plan.

-It is no use just studying English in a half-hearted fashion — a little reading here, some writing practice there.
+It is no use just half-heartedly studying English — a little reading here, some writing practice there.

 This does not work.